sentubiswas013/Javascript/code/important-02.md

 **\# JavaScript Interview Questions & Answers**

 Certainly!
 Below is a list of JavaScript-related questions that span beginner to advanced topics:

 ## Beginner-Level Questions

-Sure!
-Here are the answers to each of the questions with JavaScript examples and explanations:

 ---

 ### 1\. **What is JavaScript?**